-You can compare the function of accommodation with a pace-maker to assist the heartbeat of the organization to pulse.
+You can compare the function of the learn/work environment with a pace-maker to assist the heartbeat of the higher education institution to pulse.
 It is not the real thing but it helps to keep it alive and brings it back in its normal rhythm.

-In modern management literature you see a combination of hard and soft performance aspects.
+In modern management literature, you see a combination of hard and soft performance aspects.
 The hard side (quantitative data) is mainly expressed in the focus on effectiveness, efficiency, and manageability & control, while the soft side (qualitative appreciative inquiry data) emphasizes attention to the motivation and synergy of people.
 Both sides should be balanced.

-It is important that both are brought into balance.
-The balance differs per organization and also changes as you go through the organizational lifecycle.
+The balance differs per organisation and also changes as you go through the organisational lifecycle.
 Monitoring performance that is based not exclusively on quantitative measurement, but embracing also the qualitative.

 Nowadays there seems to be a limited strategic understanding of the potential added value of the learn/work environment.
 Instead, it is perceived as just a necessity, a financial and risky burden.
-To avoid operational headaches there is a tendency to over-control live through monitoring of every kind.
+To avoid operational headaches there is a tendency to over-control through monitoring of every kind.
 But take into consideration Albert Einstein’s words:

 “Not everything that counts can be counted, and not everything that can be counted counts.”